Helping a Child with Aspergers to Learn

 Visual Prompters can Help a Child with Aspergers

 Another skill that can be incorporated is the use of visual prompters.
-A student with Aspergers can have the best strategies in the world, but when they’re feeling overwhelmed it can be really hard to remember how and when to use them.
+A student with Aspergers can have the best strategies in the world, but when they’re feeling overwhelmed, it can be really tough to remember how and when to use them.